Christiana11900/IOT-andriod/README.md

 The app-releaase.apk is the release android file for our Iot gadget

 - login credentials for our login page: username: **smartvilla** and password: **admin**
+- the video VID-20250916-WA0001.mp4 provides the process we used in building the project